How to Submit an Abstract if Awaiting Public Release in Light of U.S. Government Shut-Down:

 Algorithms and Methods

 Methods and advanced algorithms for positioning, navigation, and timing with a diversity of sensors and signals.
 Approaches to exploit multiple GNSS constellations and new signal structures.
 Nonlinear estimation, optimization, and fusion algorithms.
 Techniques to improve acquisition and tracking in terms of sensitivity, robustness, accuracy, and multipath mitigation.
+PNT Open Architectures and data models for development of new techniques and testing are welcome.

 Emerging PNT Consumer Applications

 PNT for advancement in intelligent transportation, social media, domestic and healthcare products, precision agriculture and machine control.
-Driverless cars, driver-assist technologies, vehicle-to-vehicle communications, automotive radar, lane-keeping, parking assist; positive train control; augmented reality; health and contact tracing; and gaming systems integration with PNT; autonomous wheel chairs, lawnmowers, snowplows, vacuums; Alzheimer and Autistic patient tracking systems; monitoring, navigation, and control of machinery used in agriculture, construction, and mining.
+Driverless cars, driver-assist technologies, vehicle-to-vehicle communications, automotive radar, lane-keeping, parking assist; positive train control; augmented reality; health and contact tracing; and gaming systems integration with PNT; autonomous wheelchairs, lawnmowers, snowplows, vacuums; Alzheimer, and Autistic patient tracking systems; monitoring, navigation, and control of machinery used in agriculture, construction, and mining.

 Dr. Taro Suzuki, Chiba Institute of Technology